A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: A Ride-Matching Problem

-We consider a case where the waiting time, for which a $\ell$-customer becomes annoyed when waiting for RS service $j$, is exponentially distributed with rate $\mu_{\ell,j}$, $j\in[J]$ and $\ell\in\mathcal{L}(j)$, and the customers of type $\ell\in[L]$ keep arriving in a Poisson process with rate $\lambda_{\ell}$.
-If, for a given period of time, a group/type of passengers arrive independently and identically and the number of arrivals is sufficiently large for the interested stochastic process become stationary, then it is reasonable to model the arrival process with a time-homogeneous Poisson process.
-In particular, for the more general case, we consider a time-inhomogeneous Poisson process consisting of successive exogenous time intervals where the Poisson rate varies from one interval to the next (see \cite{menon2017predicting,kieu2018stochastic}).
-The time-inhomogeneous Poisson process is able to capture busy and idle periods of transport hubs and has been widely used for modeling passenger demands in the literature (see \cite{du1997fleet,ihler2006adaptive,matias2013predicting,anwar2013changinow,matias2019method}).
-Our analysis of system performance with arrival rates $\lambda_{\ell}$ ($\ell\in[L]$) for a given time interval can be applied accordingly to all successive intervals with highly diverse passenger demands.
-In addition, in Section~\ref{subsec:melbourne}, we will apply the analytical results and numerically demonstrate the system performance in practical situations with time-varying arrival rates.
+The travelers of type $\ell\in{\mL}$ keep arriving in a Poisson process with rate $\lambda_{\ell}$, which is referred to as the arrival rate of type $\ell$.
+If, for a given period of time, a type of travelers arrive independently and identically and the number of arrivals is sufficiently large for the interested stochastic process to become stationary, then it is reasonable to model the arrival process with a time-homogeneous Poisson process.
+In particular, for the more general case, we consider a time-inhomogeneous Poisson process consisting of successive exogenous time intervals where the Poisson rate varies from one interval to the next (see \citep{menon2017predicting, kieu2018stochastic}).
+The time-inhomogeneous Poisson process is able to capture busy and idle periods of transport networks and has been widely used for modeling traveler demands in the literature (see \cite{anwar2013changinow,matias2019method}).
+Our analysis of system performance with arrival rates $\lambda_{\ell}$ for a given time interval can be applied accordingly to all successive intervals with highly diverse traveler demands.
+In Section~\ref{sec:example}, we will apply the analytical results and numerically demonstrate the system performance in practical situations with time-varying arrival rates.

-On the other hand, although some RS services are likely to achieve higher reward rates or higher expected return, the system controller may assign a newly-arrived customer to less profitable RS services, when the number of customers waiting for the former ones are too long.
-In particular, define $N< +\infty$ as the maximal number of these waiting customers; that is, for any service $j\in[J]$, we do not allow more than $N$ customers of the same type waiting there.
-The limit imposed on the customer numbers guarantees the stability of the system.
-Let $\bm{N}(t)\coloneqq (N_{\ell,j}(t):\ j\in[J],\ell\in\mathcal{L}(j))$ represent the state of counting process at time $t$, and let